johnnyboysydney/README.md_Generator/README.md

 ### Acknowledgments

-My thanks to Aditya and Vishal, who assited me in finding important errors during the process
+My thanks to Aditya and Vishal, who assisted me in finding important errors during the process

 ---